 6. Avoid potential FODMAP overloading

-If you instead tell yourself “I am going to enjoy this meal and trust my body to do the best it can with it”, you are more likely to not have symptoms.
+On the other hand, if you tell yourself “I am going to enjoy this meal and trust my body to do the best it can with it”, you are more likely to not experience symptoms.
 The mind is powerful!
-And if you do, you know the next day you get to take extra care of yourself and feel better.
+And if you do get an IBS flare, you know the next day you get to take extra care of yourself and can feel better.

 Published July 10, 2018.
 Updated, July 3rd, 2022.